 For comfort, it’s hard to beat these – I’m on my third pair in a decade and about ready to buy another!
 If you want something that looks a little fancier but still offers all-day comfort, check out these awesome flip flops with a leather strap or their vegan leather cousins.
 Another option if you want to support a great local business is to buy from the company that started it all, Scott Hawaii!
 You can check out their wide range of offerings for your whole travel crew.

 If you plan on doing any hiking in Hawaii – even something basic like Diamond Head – you’ll want to bring one pair of shoes that’s more substantial than slippahs.
 If you plan to do any waterfall (aka muddy) hikes or some of the longer, harder ridge trails or pillbox trails, you might want to bring trail runners like these to give you better traction on difficult terrain.
 If you just plan to walk up easy trails like Diamond Head or Makapu’u Lighthouse, cute athleisure sneakers should do the trick.
-Make sure to pack some wool socks that we keep your feet feeling dry and comfortable (read: not swampy) when you’re on the move.
+Make sure to pack some wool socks that will keep your feet feeling dry and comfortable (read: not swampy) when you’re on the move.

 Hawaii packing list for female travelers: what to wear in Hawaii